-You know how we brand designers always say that your brand is more than your logo?
+You know how brand designers always say that your brand is more than your logo?
 When we say that, we are talking about the deep stuff that makes up the foundation of your brand.
 But when it does come to the design of your brand, there is also more to that than just the logo too.
 Your brand design is made up of your logo, fonts, colors, patterns, icons, and other elements.

 What are brand elements?

-Your logo will be what you use most often when representing your brand, but brand elements will help define a cohesive style for your brand and business.
-Establishing specific fonts, colors, and patterns to use for your business will ensure that you are always using the same elements when creating new items for your brand.
+Your logo will be what you use most often when representing your brand, but other elements will help define a cohesive style for your business.
+Establishing specific fonts, colors, and patterns to use for your business will ensure that you are always using the same elements when creating new branded items.

-Why do you need them?
+Why you need them

 This way they know, without a doubt, how to use their brand consistently and can establish a well-known look and feel for their business.
 Brand elements are all about creating brand recognition for your brand.
 Your logo can’t stand alone with a full brand style to back it up.

 In addition, if you have a specific icon or graphic that can become synonymous with your brand.
 It all goes back to creating that brand recognition.
 If someone sees a simple graphic of yours on social media, you want them to instantly know it’s your brand without being told.
 The end goal is to have that cohesive look that becomes known as your brand.